WeiqunPengLab/HiCHub/README.md

  -i : Your converted (.txt) file's name from the 'convert' step.
 For example: '-i Summary_H1ESC_HFFc6_Dense_Matrix.txt'
  -l : The labe you have used in the 'convert', 'diff', 'asso' steps.
 For example: '-l H1ESC,HFFc6'
  -p : The file name that contain gene promoter's information.
-      The input format should be : #chr ---- start ---- end ---- gene_name
+      The input format should be : #chr----start----end----gene_name
  -n : The gene name you want to plot.
 For example: '-n LOX'

  -c : Optional default = 10.
 The -c value you have used in 'diff'.
- -d : Optional default = 1.0, The -d value you have used in 'diff'.
+ -d : Optional default = 1.0.
+The -d value you have used in 'diff'.

-The result will contain the igraph-plot for gene you entered.
+The result will contain the network plot for gene you entered.
 If this gene is not in any hub, you will received the hint that : 'The 'gene_name' does not exist in any hubs.'
 ## Versioning